 * The film went to television or video.

-The Call and Put options are postponed until the subsequent weekend, in case there will be a later expansion to wide release.
-If a wide release becomes unlikely, the Call option and the Put option will both cash out at H$0.
+The Call and Put options as well as the Opening Weekend Derivatives are postponed until the subsequent weekend, in case there is a later expansion to wide release.
+If a theater count of 650 necessary for wide release is never achieved, then all three derivatives will cash out at 0.

 Learn more about trading on the Exchange and HSX by exploring the links below.